 You might not like the idea of commercial property, but semi-commercial property, such as where there is a flat above a shop, might be an attractive proposition, being halfway between commercial and residential investment.
-The purchase of such a mixed-use property will not suffer the 3% stamp duty surcharge, and the finance costs restriction will not apply to those finance costs associated with the purchase of the commercial element of the property.
+The purchase of such a mixed-use property will not suffer the relevant stamp duty surcharge, and the finance costs restriction will not apply to those finance costs associated with the purchase of the commercial element of the property.
 A new relief provides for an annual 2% write-off if you buy commercial property where the construction contract was signed on or after 29 October 2018.
 The cost of converting or renovating an existing property also attracts the 2% relief, but the value of land and any dwelling element are excluded.

 Renting a room

-You can either rent to a long-term lodger or make use of an online site such as Airbnb to offer holiday lets (be warned that the Government is carrying out a review of the £7,500 exemption and may scrap it for short-term lettings, hitting Airbnb users).
-But don’t forget to inform your mortgage lender, review insurance cover and check whether there are any local authority restrictions.
+You can either rent to a long-term lodger or make use of an online site such as Airbnb to offer holiday lets.
+Don’t forget to inform your mortgage lender, review insurance cover and check whether there are any local authority restrictions.

 How we can help

-The Financial Conduct Authority does not regulate certain forms of estate planning.
+The Financial Conduct Authority does not regulate tax and certain forms of estate planning.